types of accounting

 Forensic Accounting:

-Forensic accounting is often said to be an amalgamation of accounting, auditing, and investigation.
-It involves the analysing of information and records of a company’s accounts for use in a court of law.
+Forensic accounting combines accounting, auditing, and investigation.
+It involves analysing financial records for use in legal proceedings.

 It also involves quantifying the damages in matters of embezzlements, frauds, and falsification of accounts as well as in cases of personal insurance, injury, business dispute, divorce and marital clashes, environmental harms, and cybercrimes, among others.